actions/runner-images/README.md

 ### Package managers usage

 There is a number of third-party package managers used during image generation proccess for software installation.
-The table below reflects the list of these PMs and the software installed.
+The table below reflects the list of these package managers and the software installed.

 | Operating system | Package manager | Third-party repos and packages |
 | :---        |     :---:      |          ---: |